Kelroy

 Kelroy was published in 1812 by United States writer Rebecca Rush.
-Although the novel has been much admired by scholars of this period, the books did not receive much attention when it was published.
+Although the novel has been much admired by scholars of this period, the book did not receive much attention when it was published.
 This was probably because it appeared immediately before the War of 1812, so any publicity would have been overshadowed by war news.

 The story is about a girl named Emily Hammond who falls in love with a Gothic young man named Kelroy.
 Mrs. Hammond disapproves of the relationship because she needs Emily to marry someone wealthy in order to keep herself and her family from sinking into abject poverty.
 Through the use of forged letters, she makes Emily and Kelroy believe that each is no longer in love with the other.
 The story ends tragically for the mother, daughter, and fiancé.

 Plot

 After the death of her husband, Mrs. Hammond realizes that she is deeply in debt.
 She is used to living richly, however, and therefore focuses on her two beautiful daughters as her best hope of financial security.
 If she can marry them to rich husbands, both she and her daughters will escape poverty.

-To accomplish this plan, she pays off all her debts and all the property she can under the guise of grief, and moves to the country to save her money.
+To accomplish this plan, she pays off all her debts and all the property she can under the guise of grief and moves to the country to save her money.
 No one must know the extent of her poverty, or the girls will never find a good match.
-There she waits until her children are old enough to marry, and spends the time making them into cultured young ladies: Lucy and Emily Hammond.
+There she waits until her children are old enough to marry and spends the time making them into cultured young ladies: Lucy and Emily Hammond.
 The girls are not far apart in years, but there are differences between them.
-While Lucy absorbs the ideas about marriage that her mother imparts (all economically minded), Emily has a romantic personality that resists such materials concerns.
+While Lucy absorbs the ideas about marriage that her mother imparts (all economically minded), Emily has a romantic personality that resists such material concerns.

-When the two girls return to Philadelphia, Pennsylvania at 17 (Emily) and 18 (Lucy), their beauty is a huge success, and they have many admirers.
+When the two girls return to Philadelphia, Pennsylvania, at 17 (Emily) and 18 (Lucy), their looks are a huge success, and they have many admirers.
 A wealthy and noble Englishman, Mr. Walsingham, finally “bites” and marries Lucy.
 Emily is not as easily married off, especially after she sees the very moody poet Kelroy.

-Kelroy comes from a good family, but like the Hammonds has lost his fortune because of his father's love of gambling.
-He is currently penniless, but plans a voyage to India, where he hopes to make his fortune.
+Kelroy comes from a good family, but like the Hammonds, he has lost his fortune because of his father's love of gambling.
+He is currently penniless but plans a voyage to India, where he hopes to make his fortune.
 Emily and Kelroy are a perfect match for each other and quickly fall in love, despite all the attempts Mrs. Hammond makes to separate them.
 Other suitors, notably Mr. Marney, are very jealous of this obvious attachment.
 Kelroy has one advantage, however: he is a good friend of Mr. Walsingham, who endeavors to help Kelroy in respect to Mrs. Hammond.